Bloemfontein: Rail

 Bloemfontein is well connected with rail.
 It is located on the most important rail junction between Johannesburg and Cape Town, with daily trains to Port Elizabeth, East London and Johannesburg.

 Air

-Bloemfontein has two airports New Tempe Aerodrome and Bram Fischer International Airport.
-New Tempe Aerodrome has no scheduled flights, it is used as a training facility for aviators and schools.
-Bram Fischer International Airport has scheduled flights to all South Africa's major cities.
+Bloemfontein has two airports: New Tempe Aerodrome and Bram Fischer International Airport.
+New Tempe Aerodrome has no scheduled flights; it is a training facility for aviators and schools.
+Bram Fischer International Airport has scheduled flights to South Africa's major cities.

 Public transport

-In October 2016, the Mangaung Metropolitan and various taxi associations reached an agreement on the Integrated Public Transport system which is currently under construction.
-The project consist of two phases, the first phase will see the construction of bus ways along the Metropolitan.
-The second will be the building of depot and stations.
+In October 2016, the Mangaung Metropolitan and various taxi associations agreed on the Integrated Public Transport system, which is currently under construction.
+The project consists of two phases.
+The first phase will involve the construction of busways along the Metropolitan.
+The second will be the building of depots and stations.

 Notable people

 Many famous people are associated with Bloemfontein; these include: